The frustration of understanding and still repeating

 The body often arrives later

-People are often hardest on themselves at exactly the point where the work has become most honest.
-The mind understood long ago.
-The body is still catching up.
+There is something worth naming in this.
+People are often hardest on themselves at exactly the point where the work has become most honest - the mind understood long ago, and the body is still catching up.
 That lag can feel like proof that nothing is changing.
+It is not - it is usually where the real work begins.

-The question is whether you are willing to keep going when insight is no longer enough on its own.
+Insight matters, and what you have learned about yourself is not wasted.
+The question is whether you are willing to keep going when insight is no longer enough on its own - which is usually the point where change stops being elegant and becomes real.